delegateas/XrmDefinitelyTyped/docs/content/xrmquery-web.md

 With XrmQuery you can utilize intellisense and type-support to create and structure Web API queries for your Dynamics 365/CRM instance.

-The syntax of XrmQuery is very similar the [method syntax of LINQ](https://msdn.microsoft.com/en-us/library/bb397947.aspx).
+The syntax of XrmQuery is very similar to the [method syntax of LINQ](https://msdn.microsoft.com/en-us/library/bb397947.aspx), which makes for a great developer experience.

-***Try it out yourself - it's an absolute pleasure to use in any IDE with TypeScript support!***
+Try it out yourself by running XrmDefinitelyTyped with the `-web` and `-jsLib` [arguments](tool-usage.html).

 Supported features
 --------
 * Create, update and delete
-* Basic query functionality - `retrieve`, `retrieveMultiple`, `retrieveRelated`, `retrieveRelatedMultiple`
+* Basic query functionality: `retrieve`, `retrieveMultiple`, `retrieveRelated`, `retrieveRelatedMultiple`
 * Full type-support for all query options, such as `select`, `filter`, `expand` and `orderBy`
 * FetchXML and pre-defined query filtering
 * ES6 promises - use `dg.xrmquery.promise.min.js` to include polyfill for IE